Psychology with a Specialization in Industrial-Organizational Psychology (Ph.D.)

 Internship in organizations

 Research training is also an important aspect of your education.
-At Illinois Tech you will be educated in the scientific process of psychological research, in accordance with SIOP guidelines.
+At Illinois Tech you will be educated in the scientific process of psychological research.

 You will also complete six credit hours of internship, which is completed doing six months of part-time field work at one or two sites.
 You may choose to intern at a consulting firm or in the training division of human resources or personnel department of a major organization.
 The Chicago metropolitan area will provide you with ample choices for your internship experience.